kjmears/kjmears.github.io/_posts/2006-06-20-strategic-css-managment.markdown

 category: blog
 tags: thoughts
 title: Strategic CSS Managment
-excerpt: !
+summary: !
 'My thoughts on the very interesting @media presentation on the managment of the css design process. '
 date: 2006-06-20 14:53:00.000000000 +01:00
 ---